Species: Monodon monoceros

 |Photo of a male narwhal as it is captured and satellite tagged.|

 Some animals are not meant to be caged and the Narwhal is one of them.
 Many attempts to keep the species in captivity were made in the past, all unsuccessful.
 All captive individuals die in a matter of days or months, for unknown reasons.

 In 1969, an orphaned calf was caught in the Grise fjord in Canada.
 The calf was airlifted to the New York aquarium and died after a month.
 A year later, the Vancouver Aquarium captured 6 narwhals, all again died within a few months.

 Narwhal and the myth of unicorns

-According to many the myth of unicorns may originate from this species.
-During medieval times many Europeans believed that narwhal tusks are actually unicorn horns.
-It wasn't until the Age of Exploration that their true origin begun to unfold as explorers and naturalists began to visit Arctic regions.
+It wasn't until the Age of Exploration that the true origin of these tusks begun to unfold, as explorers and naturalists began to visit the Arctic regions.

 - The word narwhal is believed to derive from old Norse for "corpse whale," probably due to the species' mottled, splotchy coloring, reminiscent of the grayish, blotched color of drowned sailors.
 The species' scientific name, Monodon monoceros, is derived from Greek and roughly translates to "One-tooth, One-horn".